Is Barcelona Safe? One Victim’s Mugging Story

 [Editor’s Note: This article originally appeared on the Johnny Jet website.]

 At 4:30 am, Cynthia peers into the darkness from her rented apartment in Barcelona and looks down the street to where they must grab the cab.

 During Cynthia’s three-city tour of Amsterdam, Paris, and Barcelona, the last thing she wanted to run into was a robber attempting to steal her belongings.
 It was the last leg of their travels for Cynthia and her husband before they returned to Los Angeles.

 Instincts tell her this walk might not be the safest option, but they commence anyway.

 Listen to Your Gut

-However, in their haste to run after the thief, they abandon their other luggage and leaving it open to whoever might be in on it as well.
+However, in their haste to run after the thief, they abandoned their other luggage and left it open to whoever might be in on it as well.